gecio/gecio.github.io/docs/_imke/managingprojects/projectserviceaccounts/index.en.md

 ## Core Concept

-Service accounts are considered as a project's resource.
+Service accounts are considered a project's resource.
 Only the owner of the project can create a service account.
 There is no need to create a new groups for a SA, we want to assign a service account to one of the already defined groups:
 `Project Manager`, `Editor` or `Viewer`.